qintarra/C-Sharp/Tasks/LINQ_task/README.md

 The character **C** and a sequence of non-empty strings **stringList** are given.
 Get a new sequence of strings with more than one character from the **stringList**, starting and ending with C.

+### Task 2
+A sequence of non-empty strings **stringList** is given.
+Get a sequence of ascending sorted integer values equal to the lengths of the strings included in the **stringList** sequence.